-At the recent Global Dressage Forum held at the Bartels Academy in Holland (26-27 October), seven horses were put forward as the best the sport has ever seen.
+At the 2015 Global Dressage Forum held at the Bartels Academy in Holland (26-27 October), seven horses were put forward as the best the sport has ever seen.
 Take a look at why Totilas made the cut

 Riders: Edward Gal and Matthias Alexander Rath